City of Deltona

 B.

-Per the City Recognition Policy adopted by the City Commission at the
+Per the City Recognition Policy adopted by the City Commission at

 Background:

-Regular Commission Meeting held on Monday, June 17, 2024, the
+the Regular Commission Meeting held on Monday, June 17, 2024,

-following recognitions are being requested for the month of May:
+the following recognitions are being requested for the month of May:

 1. Proclamation - LGBTQ+ Pride Month, to be presented at